-So based on above, we can safely say that after about 18 months (1½ years old), we can start giving blankets and pillows to our babies.
-As we know, the main reason for not allowing blankets and pillows are due to the risk of SID (Sudden Infant Death).
+So based on the above safe sleeping guidelines, we can confidently say that after about 18 months (1½ years old), we can start giving blankets and pillows to our babies.
+As we know, the main reason for not allowing blankets and pillows are due to the risk of SIDS (Sudden Infant Death Syndrome).

 And what if you’ve got an active baby that won’t keep the blanket on to keep them warm?
 Then you would still need to use a wearable blanket to keep them warm throughout the night.
 Tealbee Dreamsuit and Dreamsies are designed for early walkers and toddlers who would need wearable blankets until they learn to put blankets on them or keep the blankets on.